 Level term - Also known as 'fixed term'.
 The cost of premiums and cover amount (death benefit) stay the same throughout the policy, even as you get older.

 Decreasing term - Sometimes referred to as 'mortgage life insurance'.
 The policy is typically linked to a loan or debt, like a mortgage.
-Overtime, the payout value decreases as you make repayments to the mortgage.
+Over time, the payout value decreases as you make repayments to the mortgage.
 The premiums for this policy usually remain the same over time, but they are generally cheaper than level term insurance.

 Pros: